 Top the cupcakes with extra blueberry sauce!

 While I recommend fresh blueberries, you can use frozen blueberries if you bring them to room temperature first.
-For the berries in the cupcakes, drain off any extra liquid from the defrosted berries before adding them to the cupcakes.
+For the berries in the cupcakes, drain off any extra liquid from the defrosted berries before adding them to the batter.

 - 1 cup granulated sugar